 Dog Fights & Cat Bites

 Regardless of whether they are inflicted at the local dog park or out around your neighborhood, animal bite wounds aren’t only painful; they transmit disease and often require veterinary treatment, too.
 Don’t be fooled by bites that look like “nothing,” either.
 Many a dog and cat has ended up in the ICU and/or required surgery from bite wounds that seemed innocuous.
 It’s the infections that brew and smolder beneath the surface of the skin and in the chest or abdominal cavity that can cause the most unexpected damage.
 Always have bite wounds promptly evaluated by your veterinarian.

 Not only do fireworks cause direct injuries to unfortunate pets, each year they also cause countless pets to run away and get hit by cars.
 Pets should be nowhere near fireworks displays and should always be kept securely indoors when such festivities are expected.
 Talk to your veterinarian early if sedation is likely to be needed and look into the Thundershirt and other non-medication tools as well if your pets are particularly stressed by such loud noises.
 Lastly, don’t forget about the importance of microchips in reuniting families with lost pets – have it done and make sure to keep your contact information up-to-date.
-Please also read our Your Pets Versus Fireworks: Preventing Lost Pets on the 4th of July article for more on this important topic.
+Please also read our Your Pets Versus Fireworks: Preventing Lost Pets on the 4th of July and our Why You SHOULDN'T Use Acepromazine for Cats and Dogs with Fireworks or Thunderstorm Fears articles for more information and recommendations on this important topic.